ovh/docs/pages/web/hosting/phpfpm_how_to_enable_it/guide.en-ca.md

 ---
-title: Enable PHP optimisation with OVH web hosting
+title: Enable PHP optimisation with OVHcloud Web Hosting
-excerpt: This guide will show you how to enable PHP-FPM on your hosting package with OVH in order to improve the PHP response time
+excerpt: This guide will show you how to enable PHP-FPM on your hosting package with OVHcloud in order to improve the PHP response time
 slug: enable_php_optimisation_with_ovh_web_hosting
 legacy_guide_number: g1175
 ---

+**Last updated 5th May 2020**

 ## What is PHP-FPM?
 We have adapted PHP-FPM to our web infrastructure so that you can enjoy speedier PHP response times.